mbruzek/docs/src/en/developer-debugging.md

 session.
 Make sure to exit appropriately from all hook windows before terminating.

 ## Debugging early hooks

 The `install`, `config-changed`, and `start` hooks often execute quite soon after the unit comes up, making it difficult to start a debug-hooks session in time to intercept them.
-If you're having difficulties, you can temporarily return an error code from your `install` hook (e.g. add an `exit 1` at the end of it), and start your session only when the unit reports an [error status ](./authors-hook-errors.html).
-You should then run `juju resolved --retry` for the affected unit, and go back to the debug-hooks session to interact.
+If you're having trouble, you can temporarily return an error code from your `install` hook (e.g. add an `exit 1` at the end of it), and start your session only when the unit reports an [error status](./authors-hook-errors.html).
+You should then run `juju resolved --retry` for the affected unit, and go back to the debug-hooks session.

 ## Special considerations